Sahanduiuc/twitter-sentiment-analysis-5/README.md

 This is in python 2.

+### Usage instructions

+1. In this repo, download the pre-trained word embeddings using the link above.

+2. Run `create_embeddings.py`.
+This will store the embeddings, tweet IDs, and tweet sentiment data in the `pickled_data` directory.

+3. Run `classification.py`.
+This will run the best classifier for this dataset.
+You can modify the classifier quite easily in this file.

 # Files in repo

 Here are some descriptions of the other files and folders in the submission: